aathooran-t/web-application-vapt-juice-shop/reconnaissance/recon.md

-# Day 1 – Reconnaissance
+ Reconnaissance

 ## 1. Objective

-The objective of Day 1 was to perform initial reconnaissance against the OWASP Juice Shop web application running in a controlled local Docker environment.
+The objective of the reconnaissance phase was to perform initial information gathering against the OWASP Juice Shop web application running in a controlled local Docker environment.

 The reconnaissance phase focused on identifying: